 Although many historians say that Machu Picchu was never actually lost but merely forgotten, Machu Picchu hit the headlines when the American explorer and Yale University lecturer stumbled upon the site in 1911.
-Although Bingham was on a mission to find the lost city of Vilcabamba – the last known strong hold of the Incas, he instead found Machu Picchu.
+Although Bingham was on a mission to find the lost city of Vilcabamba – the last known stronghold of the Incas, he instead found Machu Picchu.
 On July 24, guided by peasant farmers, Bingham was led to the site where he got his first glimpse of the intricate network of stone terraces and buildings forming the ancient Inca citadel.
-La Casa Concha Museum, in Cusco’s historic centre exhibits original documentation and photos from Bingham’s expedition.
+La Casa Concha Museum, in Cusco’s historic center exhibits original documentation and photos from Bingham’s expedition.

 Getting to Machu Picchu

 Machu Picchu is located on the edge of the Amazon Jungle, in a remote part of south-eastern Peru.
 The nearest city is the ancient Andean City of Cusco, which is some 4 hours away by land.
 There are no roads to Machu Picchu, and access by air was prohibited several years ago to protect the integrity of the citadel.
 Therefore, the only way to get to Machu Picchu is on train or by foot.
 Train services are operated by just 2 companies: Inca Trail and Peru Rail.
 Peru Rail offer daily services from Poroy (20 minutes outside of Cusco), and also from Ollantaytambo train station in the Sacred Valley.
 Inka Rail only offer services departing from Ollantaytambo train station.
 Adventure travellers can hike the Inca Trail, a challenging 4 days trek starting from KM82 in the Sacred Valley.
 Hikers on the Inca Trail are rewarded with incredible Andean vistas and the opportunity to visit other remote Inca sites en-route.